coolriver/algorithms/README.md

 algolib
 =======

-some test codes of algorithms to solve some questions
+some test codes of algorithms to solve some issues